yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 ### Simple configuration for prototyping

-To gain a general understanding of a framework,its tooling, and configuration, `create app tools` are awesome.
+To gain a general understanding of a framework, its tooling, and configuration, `create app tools` are awesome.
 To truly understand a framework, its configuration, and tooling, building a prototype **without** using a `create app tool` can be very beneficial.

 <figure>
   <img src="https://yowainwright.imgix.net/configuration/prototype-configuration.png" alt="Configuration Prototype" />